minhdang241/learning_cplusplus/principle_and_practice_cpp/README.md

 The compiler generates a new class or function for each type used in the template.

 > Generic programming: writing code that works with a variety of types.

+## Resources & Exceptions
+When a function cannot perform its task, it should throw an exception.
+When the thread of execution leaves a scope, the destructors for every fully constructed object and sub-object are invoked.